mantek-singh/synthetic-material-and-performance-generator/README.md

 Solutions must be based on Generative AI, applied to provide a model able to propose new recipes that increase the number of candidate compounds, ensuring feasibility and good performances.

+<h2>Evaluation Criteria</h2>
+* Follows the given constraints: The given raw materials had been grouped into 6 categories, and the output frictional materials should have their compositions in a given [min,max] range for each category.
+* Technical Relevance: Does the output synthetic performance data follow the patterns and capture the relationships amongst different variables historically seen?
+* Target Performance: The most important variable for a friction material is its mu (coefficient of friction).
+Does the output mu have the value we expect?
+* Variability: How different from the current materials are the output new materials' compositions?

 <h2>Design Overview</h2>

 The design for our solution is representated by the image below.